 You can use the magazine as a reference for topics of interest or read it page by page and gain an insight into The Organic Way – The Danish Model.

 The Magazine is available in English, German, French and Chinese.

 Please contact Louise Kaad-Hansen LKH@okologi.dk if you would like to get a hard copy of the magazine.
-The magazine is free of charge, but contingent freight costs will be charged.
+The magazine is free of charge, but postage costs will be charged.

 The film gives a thorough overview of the organic sector in Denmark and the organic sector’s positions of strength.